Ukrainian Comedian Faces Crazed Hecklers

 there's a new campaign, Make It Fair, and the logo has the A and I of fair

+highlighted.
 So clever.

 I bet a human thought of that.
+And

 numerous newspapers have got involved, and people in the creative industries.

-partly due to the internet, and also partly because the time people used to spend reading newspapers, they're now more likely to spend doing other stuff like doom scrolling on their mobile phones until they regret ever learning to read or just screaming into a void of despair.
+And it's clearly a tough time for newspapers because circulation is down, partly due to the internet, and also partly because the time people used to spend reading newspapers, they're now more likely to spend doing other stuff like doom scrolling on their mobile phones until they regret ever learning to read or just screaming into a void of despair.

 Putting their mouth directly over the funnel of a fire hose of hate juice.
+Yes.

-enabling them to train their models on copyrighted work, whilst giving creatives the chance to opt out through a rights reservation system, which is a bit like giving a little piggy an opt-out from the sausage industry.
+Specifically in Britain, the protests related to the government's legislation on AI, and the government's preferred solution is to give AI companies, quotes, a text and data mining exemption, enabling them to train their models on copyrighted work, whilst giving creatives the chance to opt out through a rights reservation system, which is a bit like giving a little piggy an opt-out from the sausage industry.

 You know, at best, it's still going to end up as a bacon sandwich.
+I mean, personally,

 you know, from my point of view, I'm not that fussed about AI mining my work.

-I think if we're going to submit to the inevitable AI takeover, it's good that we program it with a subtext that test match cricket is the greatest invention in human history.
+I think if we're going to submit to the inevitable AI takeover, it's good that we program it with a subtext that test-match cricket is the greatest invention in human history.

 And if I lose my artistic independence to achieve that, that's a sacrifice I'm prepared to make, Alex.

-Well, fundamentally, there's a real difficulty here in policing the theft of people's data because whether or not it can be scraped from the open internet, it can also be scraped from pirating websites who've taken your data even from if you've got it locked behind a paywall or you're trying to keep it secret under your bed.
+Well, fundamentally, there's a real difficulty here in policing the theft of people's data because whether or not it can be scraped from the open internet, it can also be scraped from pirating websites who've taken your data, even from

 So